 Shift Left – the title chosen from a roadworks sign which appealed to Haines’ left-leaning attitude – remains New Zealand’s biggest-selling jazz album.
 Yet, a year later, when it was awarded Jazz Album of the Year, Haines wasn’t interested in the accolade or the album anymore.
 He was only 22 when he recorded it and had, he said, “moved on into electronic music and found the album dated.”

 Shift Left remains a benchmark in Haines’s career; in April 2019 the album was remastered and expanded for a reissue.
 But there had plenty of work before it … and there has much more, and more musical diversity, since.

-Nathan Haines (b.
-1972) and his younger guitar-playing brother Joel grew up with jazz in their suburban home on Auckland’s sprawling North Shore.
-Their father Kevin Haines is an accomplished acoustic bass player and so classic jazz – Coltrane, Davis, Rollins and others – was a natural part of their upbringing, as was playing live.
+Nathan Haines, born in 1972, and his younger, guitar-playing brother Joel grew up with jazz in their suburban home on Auckland’s sprawling North Shore.
+Their father Kevin Haines is an accomplished acoustic bass player and so classic jazz – Coltrane, Davis, Rollins and others – was a natural part of their upbringing, as was performing.

 While still at school the boys joined their father to play as Second Generation and that brought them further into contact with local players such as saxophonist Brian Smith, trumpeter George Chisholm, drummer Tony Hopkins and many others.

-By the mid 80s the barely-teenage Haines – who had been in the North Shore Youth Orchestra – was already making a name for himself at Pat Shaw’s famous Cotton Club concerts (with Second Generation) and at the Tauranga National Jazz Festivals: in 85 at 13 he won Most Outstanding Young Jazz Musician and in 89 he was awarded Sony Young Jazz Musician of the Year.
+By the mid 1980s the barely teenage Haines – who had been in the North Shore Youth Orchestra – was already making a name for himself at Pat Shaw’s famous Cotton Club concerts (with Second Generation) and at the Tauranga National Jazz Festivals where, in 1985 aged 13 he won Most Outstanding Young Jazz Musician and, in 1989, he was awarded Sony Young Jazz Musician of the Year.

 Other accolades would follow, notably, an AGC Young Achiever Award which took him to New York in 1991 where he studied with saxophonist George Coleman and Joe Lovano and was inspired by the emerging hip-hop culture and the acid-jazz scene.
 He celebrated his 20th birthday in New Orleans.